 Skills: Market research, supplier evaluation, and negotiation skills.

-Procurement analysts collect and analyse data related to Procurement activities.
+Procurement analysts are responsible for collecting and analysing data related to Procurement activities.
 They provide insights and recommendations to improve Procurement processes, reduce costs, and enhance efficiency.

 Skills: Data analysis, reporting, and proficiency in data analysis tools.